 - What resources are necessary to provide equal access?

 - When will the vendor remove the access barriers?

 It is important to note that EEAAPs are general plans.
 Any qualified individual with a disability still has the same rights to request individualized accommodations through the institution’s reasonable accommodation process beyond what the EEAAP proposes.

 Consider a product with videos that are not captioned.
 The EEAAP may include a stipulation for using institutional resources to caption the current set of videos while the vendor builds in captioned videos to the next product update.
 This provision does not mean that an individual might not still request ASL interpreting when using the product.College of the Desert’s EEAAP (opens PDF) and San Francisco State University’s EEAAP (opens PDF) are just two helpful examples of EEAAPs in use at colleges and universities around the country.

 There are several options for accessibility reviews.
-The type of accessibility review used by an institution may depend on the availability of information and institutional resources.
+The type of review for evaluating accessibility used by an institution may depend on the availability of information and institutional resources.
 Each review process provides different information and has pros and cons.
 In all cases, incomplete or contradictory information will lead to questions for the vendor and may identify the need for alternate access plans.

 Accessibility reviews include: